 This paper is not the first to re-examine the findings of welfare-to-work evaluations in the United States, nor is it the first to demonstrate the benefits of using economic models for interpreting social experiments.
 A comparison with these prior studies is useful to illustrate this paper's methodological points of departure.
 To begin, a meta-analysis may undertake one of two related but distinct goals.
 The first is simply to aggregate the available evidence to identify and estimate parameters of interest with increased precision.
 This includes but is not limited to the average treatment effect.
 For example, to estimate the effect of one or more endogenous variables on a particular outcome of interest, one can use assignment to treatment across different sites as instrumental variables to provide exogenous identifying variation.
-In the welfare-to-work context, this approach has been used extensively to study the effect of programs on child outcomes as mediated through different combinations of inputs such as income, childcare arrangements, and education (Morris and Gennetian, 2003; Gennetian et al., 2004a,b, 2008; Crosby et al., 2010; Duncan et al., 2011).
+In the welfare-to-work context, this approach has been used extensively to study the effect of programs on child outcomes as mediated through different combinations of inputs such as income, childcare arrangements, and education (Morris and Gennetian 2003; Gennetian et al. 2004a; Gennetian et al. 2004b; Gennetian, Magnuson, and Morris 2008; Crosby et al. 2010; Duncan, Morris, and Rodrigues 2011).
 The second goal is to better understand differences in treatment effects across sites by projecting them onto differences in treatment components and population characteristics.
-Ashworth et al. (2004) and Greenberg et al. (2005) provide two such examples in the welfare-to-work context, finding that both treatment components and population characteristics play an important role.
+Ashworth et al. 2004 and Greenberg et al. 2005 provide two such examples in the welfareto-work context, finding that both treatment components and population characteristics play an important $role.^4$

 The economic approach can also be used in pursuit of either of these two goals.
 It entails many advantages, but these can only be gained by additional assumptions that impose extra structure on the data, and researchers are not always in full command of when this additional structure dictates conclusions unnecessarily.
 This requires extra care in estimation and identification.
 Typically, the key causal parameters of most models can be identified even without experimental variation in treatment components.
 This is true whenever the treatment is well-articulated inside the model, which this paper defines as a model's ability to replicate treatments without the need for additional parameters.
-Todd and Wolpin (2005) provide one classic example, showing that the impacts of a conditional cash transfer can be forecast using alternative sources of variation in wages.5 Heckman and Vytlacil (2005) note that any proposed policy that involves changes
+Todd and Wolpin 2005 provide one classic example, showing that the impacts of a conditional cash transfer can be forecast using alternative sources of variation in wages.
+Heckman and Vytlacil 2005 note that any proposed policy that involves changes to endowments, prices, or constraints, can be studied in an economic model so as long there exists some source of variation in these dimensions.
+In the language of this paper, variation in endowments, prices, and constraints are well-articulated inside an economic model.

-3With the exception of Duncan et al. (2011) (who study only the role of income), these approaches are typically underpowered due to the weakness of random assignment as an instrument.
+3. With the exception of Duncan, Morris, and Rodrigues 2011 (who study only the role of income), these approaches are typically underpowered due to the weakness of random assignment as an instrument.

-4In related work, Card et al. (2010) and Card et al. (2018) use a similar approach to study active labor market programs.
+4. In related work, Card, Kluve, and Weber 2010 and Card, Kluve, and Weber 2018 use a similar approach to study active labor market programs.